dunamismax/go-stdlib/README.md

 open http://localhost:8082
 ```

-**🎯 Start with GoHyperDocs** - It's the comprehensive demonstration of everything this stack can do!
+**Start with GoHyperDocs** - It's the comprehensive demonstration of everything this stack can do!

 ### All Applications